 Tidy your desk.
 Mostly for me that means putting paperwork in the confidential waste bin or the shredder.
 It can also mean taking my expenses to the post room or zapping my holiday form to my manager.

 If I’m working from home I’ll tidy up my receipts and put them in an envelope ready to claim.
 I’ll also throw away all the sticky notes that I’ve acquired (and actioned) throughout the week.
+If I didn’t do anything about the tasks written on them they’ll get to stick around until they’re completed.

 Starting work on Monday with a pile of unidentifiable papers and notes will not be much fun, so sort it before the weekend.

-OK, I never do this.
+OK, I never do this!
 Inbox Zero is beyond me.
 But I do keep my inbox to under 100 messages always and on a good Friday it’s down to one screen’s worth with no scrolling, so that’s about 35.
 It makes me happy to have filed, deleted or actioned messages.

 It also makes it easy to see on Monday what has come in over the weekend and what needs working on straight away.
+Emails are one of my biggest causes of stress so if I can get ready for next week by clearing out everything that’s been dealt with, I know I’ll be starting afresh.

 Look ahead at your diary and check you’ve got everything you need to get to the meetings you are attending.
 Nearly every week I have some requirement to travel, so I sort out my tickets in advance.
 I can either have them posted to the house so they are ready, or I collect at the station (it’s trains for me – I don’t fly much anymore).